FLUX-SE/all_docs/en_US/spat_revolution_doc/Welcome_to_Spat_Revolution.md

 First of all, thank you for acquiring _SPAT Revolution_.
 We hope it will provide you with new levels of productivity, creativity and experience in sound design.
 Our goal was to deliver the most comprehensive real-time spatial audio renderer ever designed, and to make the whole process of spatialized audio production powerful and intuitive for beginners and professionals alike.
-Our real-time audio environment provides easy access to some of the most advanced spatialisation algorithms currently available, at the very best sound quality currently possible.
+Our real-time audio environment provides easy access to some of the most advanced spatialization algorithms currently available, at the very best sound quality currently possible.

 _'SPAT'_ is short for _Spatialisateur_ in French.
 It is a real-time audio library that allows composers, sound artists, performers and sound engineers to control the localisation of sound sources in virtual and real 3D auditory spaces.